 On January 26, 2024, Facet Technology Corp. ("Facet") sued Mobileye in the U.S. District Court for the Eastern District of Texas for allegedly infringing two patents.
 Captioned Facet Technology Corp. v.
 Mobileye Global, Inc., the complaint alleges that certain Mobileye products directly and indirectly infringe both patents.
 The complaint seeks unspecified damages, a permanent injunction, and attorneys' fees and costs.
-We intend to defend the matter vigorously.
+We have moved to dismiss the complaint for improper venue and await a ruling.
+In the meantime, we intend to defend the matter vigorously.
 No provision was recorded in the financial statements.